Stippling: Botany

 In description of flora species, a stippling is a kind of pattern, especially in the case of flowering plants, produced in nature that occur on flower petals and sepals.
 These are similar to the dot patterns in artworks that produce an often intricate pattern.
 An example can be seen on the base of the petal insides of Calochortus luteus, a lily endemic to California.

 Other uses

 In forensic science, stippling refers to a pattern of gunshot residue burned into the skin that results from close proximity to a discharged firearm.

-In gunsmithing, stippling is used to engrave patterns on the firearms grip to provide a more solid grip by creating more friction.
-This modification is done only on pistols with polymer frames since they have one piece frames and solid grips, while steel framed pistols usually have a hollow grip with textured grip scales to provide friction.
+In gunsmithing, stippling is used to engrave patterns on the firearm's grip to provide a more solid grip by creating more friction.
+This modification is done only on pistols with polymer frames since they have one-piece frames and solid grips, while steel-framed pistols usually have a hollow grip with textured grip scales to provide friction.
 If the user is willing to take the possibility of failing the procedure and getting permanent, unwanted results they can stipple their own pistols since the procedure only requires either a soldering iron or a small, handheld rotary tool with burr bits.